Loss-based prior for CART and BART models: Loss-based prior for BART

 \subsection{Loss in complexity}

-We have decided to base the loss in complexity of using tree $T$ on the number of terminal nodes of $T$, namely $n_L(T)$, and the difference between the left and right terminal nodes, $\Delta(T)$, where for left (right) terminal nodes we intend the terminal nodes of the left (right) branch of the tree.
-The number of terminal nodes is a natural measure of complexity for trees \citep{denison1998bayesian, wu2007bayesian}, while the difference between the number of left and right terminal nodes is included to have control over the skeweness of the tree for a given number of terminal nodes.
-The loss in complexity is then given by
+We have decided to base the loss in complexity of using tree $T$ on the number of terminal nodes of $T$, namely $n_L(T)$, and the difference between the left and right terminal nodes, $\Delta(T) = |n_l - n_r|$, where $n_l$ ($n_r$) is the number of terminal nodes on the left (right) branch of the tree.
+The number of terminal nodes is a natural measure of complexity for trees \citep{denison1998bayesian, wu2007bayesian}, while the difference between the number of left and right terminal nodes is included to have control over the skewness of the tree for a given number of terminal nodes.
+We remark that both the CL and pinball priors penalises for the skewness of the tree, but they do that indirectly given the split probability in the first case, and the distribution of the number of nodes going to the left in the second.